 When retrieving a known book from the shelf never just pull the book you came for.
 Always look at (and IN) the books around it.

-In Primo (the library search), some records for books have a "Virtual Browse" option that allows you to see other relevant resources.
+In our library search tool, some records for books have a "Virtual Browse" option that allows you to see other relevant resources.

 4. Get to know bibliographic records.
 They are your friends.

 Always take note of how an item has been cataloged/indexed.
 What are the Subject Headings/Descriptors?
 What are the other "access points"?

 Access points are the words, titles, names, or phrases that give you access (often through a link) to other records indexed/cataloged in the same way.

 Does the system allow you access to other similar books or articles by clicking on those access points?
 Try it!
 If this yields too many records, refocus your search by adding some of the subject terms you've seen in relevant records

 Take note of the "authoritative" rendering of the author's name (or book title).
 These may differ from what you might expect and knowing this "authoritative" form may help you in your searches.

 5. Don't do it alone: Use library services.